 🥜What you will need

-- Tofu - Use extra-firm or firm tofu that has been drained and pressed beforehand.
-Press tofu using a tofu press or by stacking something heavy on top.
-Check out this post on how to press tofu for more details.
+- Tofu - Extra-firm or firm tofu that has been drained and pressed beforehand, either using a tofu press or by stacking something heavy on top.
+For further details, check out this post, "How to Press Tofu".

-- Soy sauce - Traditionally, this dish calls for fish sauce.
-If you can get vegan fish sauce, definitely use them!
-It can also be substituted with tamari or shoyu.
+- Soy sauce/vegan fish sauce - The traditional recipe calls for fish sauce; if you can get vegan fish sauce, definitely use it in place.

 Save this recipe!